 Parents will follow a parallel schedule to that of their son or daughter and will be together for just a few sessions during the orientation.
 We offer several sessions exclusively designed for parents.
 Some of these include:

 - College Transition Discussion – Hear surprising statistics and discuss common transitional issues that you, and your student, may face in college.
 This humorous session is always one that keeps parents talking throughout the day.

-- Student Life 101 – A time for the professionals in Student Affairs to address the resources available to you and your student and an opportunity for you to engage in dialogue about Residence Life, Campus Ministry, Health Services, Athletics, Campus Safety, Student Activities, and more.
+- College 101 – A time for the professionals in Student Affairs to address the resources available to you and your student and an opportunity for you to engage in dialogue about Residence Life, Campus Ministry, Health Services, Athletics, Campus Safety, Student Activities, and more.

-- Evening Entertainment – To conclude the first day of activities, join in good conversation with other JCU parents and listen to some live music performances from local artists.
-Refreshments are served!
+- Parent Social – To conclude the first day of activities, join in good conversation with other JCU parents and enjoy some refreshments, hosted by our Office of Alumni Affairs.

 Parent Role in Academics

 Parents are highly encouraged to talk with their son or daughter prior to coming to orientation about their career goals and academic interests.
 During orientation, each student will schedule their fall semester courses so it is important to “get off on the right foot” with a plan of action developed ahead of time.

 On the second day of orientation, parents will have the opportunity to meet with their students’ orientation faculty advisor.
 This faculty member may or may not be the same person who will serve as your child’s advisor during his or her first and second years.